Boston Elevated Railway: Elevated railway

 In 1890, the West End Railway was authorized by the state to construct elevated railways, but did not pursue this possibility.
 The state consequently authorized a new franchise for such an endeavor, which resulted in the founding in 1894 in the establishment of the Boston Elevated Railway.
 The first stretch of elevated track was put in service in 1901, between Sullivan Square in Charlestown and Dudley Square in Roxbury.
+Tickets for the elvated line cost 5 cents.
+In 1909 the elavated line was extended from Dudely Squre to Forest Hills.
 In 1897, BERy acquired a long-term lease on the West End's lines, and the two companies were formally merged in 1922.
 The elevated network was expanded to include six end-points, with vehicles run on the tracks in routes designed to allow passengers to reach any destination without changing trains.

 Power generation

 The difficulty of transporting coal over land from the Port of Boston and the short range of the direct current system prevented significant expansion inland.
 In 1911, a large generating station was built in South Boston which produced 25 Hertz alternating current, which could be transmitted long distances at high voltage, to substations which would drop the voltage and convert it to direct current for use by trains.
 The system was gradually converted until completion in 1931, when 14 substations were in place.
 This station would operate until 1981, when the MBTA had completed converting all of the active substations to be able to use 60 Hertz alternating current, and could switch to purchasing energy from local utility companies instead of running its own generators.